Break My Heart (Estelle song)

 "Break My Heart" is first single taken from Estelle's third studio album All of Me, featuring American rapper Rick Ross.
 It was released on 26 April 2011.

 Background

-The lead single from her third album All of Me, "Break My Heart" is a breezy mid-tempo tune and was produced by Don Cannon and features Aston Martin Music rapper Rick Ross.
-Estelle released two versions of the remix, one containing Swizz Beatz, Raekwon and Wretch 32 for the UK market and a second featuring the British songstress spitting bars with Busta Rhymes and Jadakiss for the US.
-Estelle began her career as a rapper and she told The Boombox she had no problem returning to her rapping roots.
-"I started as a rapper, my first album (The 18th Day) was damn near all rap, so people know me as a rapper from home," she said.
+The lead single from her third album All of Me, "Break My Heart" is a breezy mid-tempo tune and was produced by Don Cannon and features a verse from Miami, Florida-based rapper Rick Ross.
+Two remixes were released, one containing Swizz Beatz, Raekwon and Wretch 32 for the UK market, and a second featuring a rap verse from British songstress, along with Busta Rhymes and Jadakiss for the US.
+Estelle began her career as a rapper and she told The Boombox she had no problem returning to her hip-hop roots.
+"I started as a rapper, my first album was damn near all rap, so people know me as a rapper from home," she said.
 "This wasn't scary, I enjoyed rapping again.
 I felt like I needed to spit some bars."